learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/WebSockets/Web-Sockets.md

 ## Setting Up

 Creating a WebSocket connection involves two main components: a server that accepts connections and a client that initiates the connection.
+A WebSocket server facilitates real-time, two-way communication between clients and servers, differing from traditional web servers by maintaining persistent connections rather than processing discrete requests.
 Below are step-by-step instructions and explanations for setting up a basic WebSocket server using Node.js and a client using JavaScript.

 ### Server Setup